Oxiang/50.039-Deep-Learning/README.md

 | 10     | 0.0001        | 0.1             | 0            | Adam      | 0.7734        |
 | 10     | 0.0001        | 0.1             | 0.005        | Adam      | 0.7823        |

 With all other hyperparameters equal, it is found that weight decay of 0.005 has a slightly higher test accuracy than the weight decay of 0.
 One advantage of having the weight decay is to prevent overfitting.
-We will be using decay weight of 0.005.
+We will be using decay weight of more than 0.

 ### 5.3.3 Learning rate